-- 1. Generally.
-Alterations and development may be allowed adjacent to landslide hazard areas, provided that all responsible measures have been taken to minimize risks and other adverse effects, and the amount and degree of the alteration are limited to minimum needed to accomplish the project purpose.
-Prior to approving a new alteration or development in or adjacent to a landslide hazard area the Director shall determine that all the following standards are met: - a.
-A minimum setback equal to the height of the slope or 40 feet, whichever is greater or as recommended in an approved geotechnical report; - b.
-The alteration or development includes all appropriate measures to eliminate, reduce, or otherwise mitigate risks to health and safety; - c.
-The alteration or development is located outside of a landslide hazard area and any required setback, as determined by a qualified engineer, engineering geologist, or geologist, licensed in the state of Washington; - d.
-The alteration or development will not decrease slope stability on adjacent properties; - e.
-The alteration or development shall not increase the risk or frequency of landslide occurrences; - f.
-The removal and disturbance of vegetation, clearing, or grading shall be limited to the area of the approved alteration or development; - g.
-The alteration or development will not increase surface water discharge or sedimentation to adjacent properties beyond predevelopment conditions; - h.
-The proposed alterations will not adversely impact other critical areas; and - i.
-Structures and improvements including drainage and vegetation management are designed to have no impact on the slope stability; and - j.
+- Generally.
+Activities Alterations and development may be allowed adjacent to landslide hazard areas, provided that all responsible measures have been taken to minimize risks and other adverse effects, and the amount and degree of the alteration are limited to minimum needed to accomplish the project purpose.
+Prior to approving a new alteration or development activity in or adjacent to a landslide hazard area the Director shall determine that all the following standards are met: - a.
+A minimum setback equal to the height of the slope or 40 feet, whichever is greater or as recommended in an approved geotechnical report; - a.b.
+The alteration or developmentactivity includes all appropriate measures to eliminate, reduce, or otherwise mitigate risks to health and safety: - b.c.
+The alteration or developmentactivity is located outside of a landslide hazard area and any required setback, setback, as determined by a qualified engineer, engineering geologist, or geologist, licensed in the state of Washington; - e.d.
+The alteration or developmentactivity will not decrease slope stability on adjacent properties; - d.e.
+The alteration or developmentactivity shall not increase the risk or frequency of landslide occurrences; - e.f.
+The removal and disturbance of vegetation, clearing, or grading shall be limited to the area of the approved alteration or developmentactivity; - f.g.
+The alteration or development will not increase surface water discharge or sedimentation to adjacent properties beyond predevelopment conditions; - g.h.
+The proposed alterations will not adversely impact other critical areas; and - h.i.
+Structures and improvements including drainage and vegetation management are designed to have no impact on the slope stability; and - i.j.
 If development takes place within an identified geologically hazardous area, the development must be designed to fully mitigate the risk to the structure(s) and not increase the risk to the public, other properties or public infrastructure or resources. - 2.
-Permitted Alterations and Development.
-The following alterations and development may be allowed in landslide hazard areas when all reasonable measures have been taken to minimize risks and other adverse effects associated with landslide hazards, and when the amount and degree of alteration is limited to the minimum needed to accomplish the alteration or development:
+Permitted Alterations and Development Activities.
+The following alterations and development activities may be allowed in landslide hazard areas when all reasonable measures have been taken to minimize risks and other adverse effects associated with landslide hazards, and when the amount and degree of alteration is limited to the minimum needed to accomplish the alteration or developmentactivity: